withastro/astro/.changeset/real-rabbits-bake.md

 "@astrojs/markdown-remark": major
 ---

-This changes the `markdown-remark` package to lazily load shiki languages by default (only preloading `plaintext`).
-Additionally, highlighting is now an async task due to this.
+Updates Shiki syntax highlighting to lazily load shiki languages by default (only preloading `plaintext`).
+Additionally, the `createShikiHighlighter()` API now returns an asynchronous `highlight()` function due to this.